 2. Penalties for a Felony DUI

-If you are arrested for causing an accident resulting in great bodily injury or death while driving under the influence, you can face a felony DUI charge under South Carolina law.
+Suppose you are arrested for causing an accident resulting in great bodily injury or death while driving under the influence.
+In that case, you can face a felony DUI charge under South Carolina law.
 The potential penalties for a felony DUI are far greater than those in a misdemeanor DUI case.

 For a felony DUI, the potential penalties vary depending on whether the accident results in great bodily injury or death.
 In cases involving great bodily injury, potential penalties include: